StemTBioinf/RprogrammingII/index.md

 4. Write a function that will produce a 3D tSNE plot where each cell is coloured according to the cluster it belongs to, i.e 5 clusters means 5 colours in the plot.

-5. Write a funtion that for a given gene will plot a 3D tSNE where each cell is coloured according to the intensity of the genes to give an idea of the gene's expression levels over the dataset.
+5. Write a function that for a given gene will plot a 3D tSNE where each cell is coloured according to the intensity of the genes to give an idea of the gene's expression levels over the dataset.

 ***BONUS exercise:*** For any given cluster, find a package that will allow you to workout over-represented gene ontologies (GO) from the genes in a specified cluster.
 This might be a pain, lets see how far we get.